vipinsun/TokenTaxonomyFramework-pub/token-taxonomy.md

 #### Fungible Parent Class owns or has many non-fungible and fungible child classes

 The rock concert example above could have an added "reserved" section where each seat is a non-fungible token.
 Which would represent a **&tau;<sub>N</sub>**(&tau;<sub>F</sub>, &tau;<sub>N</sub>).

+### Token Classification

+Tokens are classified in their template definitions using these characteristics:

+- TemplateType: Single or Hybrid
+- TokenType: Fungible or Non-Fungible
+- TokenUnit: Fractional or Whole (subdivision settings)
+- RepresentationType: Intrinsic (pure digital value) or Reference (value located elsewhere)
+- ValueType: Common (balance or account) or Unique (UTXO) non-fungibles are by default common

+The TemplateType of the classification is set in the TemplateFormula and the others are set in the BaseToken.
+The classification is used to build the hierarchy and can also be used to pivot branches based on various settings.
+For simplicity, fungibles are not separated based on their ValueType in the default view, but could be filtered by it.

 ## Properties